-It first appeared in the 1950s when it was used in aircraft, but then in the 1970s car manufacturers started to implement it into their vehicles as well.
+It first appeared in the 1950s when it was used in aircraft, but then in the 1970s, car manufacturers started to implement it into their vehicles as well.
 It is part of the overall Electronic Stability Control System of the car, about which you can find out more by checking out our article comparing it to traction control.
 All modern road cars now have some form of ABS.

-What Does It Do?
+What Does ABS Actually Do?

-Each wheel on your car has a sensor attached to it, and the ABS uses these sensors to gauge when one of the wheels may be about to lock up.
+Each wheel on your car has a sensor attached to it, and the ABS uses these sensors to gauge when any of the wheels may be about to lock up.
 If it senses this, it automatically releases the brake on that wheel, and then continuously and repeatedly applies the brake again, with some systems applying and releasing the brake up to 15 times per second.

 This rapid application and release of the brake can be felt as a pulsing sensation under your foot on the brake pedal if the ABS kicks in.
 It can be discerning to feel it for the first time, but in reality, the system is working extremely hard to keep you safe by preventing the wheels from completely locking up.

-When Does ABS Activate
+When Does ABS Activate?

 By doing this, it greatly reduces the car’s chances of going into a skid, which for obvious reasons helps to keep you and other drivers safe.
 Wheels lock up when they lose traction, and this means they have no grip on the road.
-If you then turn the wheel even just a small amount, the back end could very easily slide out from behind you, or you could go into understeer instead.
+If you then turn the wheel even just a small amount, the back end could very easily slide out from behind you, or you could experience understeer instead.

 It Can Increase The Stopping Distance

-What About On A Track Car?
+Should You Use ABS On A Track Car?

 Simply put, track cars can definitely benefit from ABS.
-The speeds at which track cars drive usually means that they can lose traction relatively easily even on the smoothest of road surfaces, especially at the braking zones, as you’re trying to bring a car from a very high speed to a very low speed in a short space of time.
+The speeds at which track cars drive usually means that they can lose traction relatively easily even on the smoothest of road surfaces, especially in the braking zones, as you’re trying to bring a car from a very high speed to a very low speed in a short space of time.
 This puts a different level of pressure on the brakes than that of your road car.

-Needs To Be Tuned Correctly
+It Needs To Be Set Up Correctly

 In a track car, there is a lot more to think about.
 The ABS software needs to be tuned even further in order to work with the components within the race car, and it also needs to be optimized for the track surface.
 Not only that, but race car drivers tend to have very unique driving styles, and so there are a lot more variables to consider with ABS in a track car.

 If the ABS is not tuned properly, it can prove to be very inefficient.
 Racing drivers are pushing their cars to the limit, and so sometimes they need to slam the brakes and use the momentum of the car to help them with cornering.
-Some drivers actually prefer to use a touch of understeer or oversteer, and so the ABS system would need to be tuned to allow this.
+Some drivers actually prefer to have a touch of understeer or oversteer, and so the ABS system would need to be tuned to allow this.

-A well-balanced ABS system can give drivers more confidence in their car, and thus it can allow them to push it to its limits with more ease.
+A well-balanced ABS system can give drivers more confidence in their car, and so it can allow them to push it to its limits with more ease.
 Although this can result in faster lap times, it won’t always be of benefit to the best drivers.
-The best drivers will know how to get the most out of their car as-is, and may even lose out on some fine control with ABS, and so can be faster without it.
+The best drivers will know how to get the most out of their car as-is, and may even lose out on some fine control with ABS, and so they can be faster without it.

-Essentially, with ABS the driver could focus less on braking, and more on the rest of the driving.
+Essentially, with ABS the driver could focus less on braking, and more on the rest of their driving.
 It allowed for later and harder braking, and so it often made things very easy for them.
 This was seen to drastically reduce the skill required by the driver, and so some thought it reduced the competitive aspect too.
 It has not returned to F1 since and is outlawed in many other motorsports too.

-ABS is a very useful safety system present in all modern road cars, and its ability to prevent the wheels from locking up means it saves many lives every year.
+ABS is a very useful safety system that’s present in all modern road cars, and its ability to prevent the wheels from locking up means it saves many lives every year.
 However, its implications in track cars are a bit more complex, and although in some cases it provides a lot of benefit to the driver, in others it reduces their control of the car.
 Plus, it has been banned in most top motorsports for years.